Software-Projts/checkers/README.md

-Final project for Problem solving in Software Engineering.
+Final project for Problem solving in Software Engineering.<br>
-/nDone in C :(
+Done in C :(